yellowdog/python-examples/README.md

 yd-provision -p my_worker_pool.json
 ```

-# Using Jsonnet instead of JSON for Work Requirement and Worker Pool Specification
+# Using Jsonnet instead of JSON

 In all circumstances where JSON files are used by the Python Examples scripts, these can be substituted by **[Jsonnet](https://jsonnet.org)** files.
-This allows the use of Jsonnet's powerful additional features.
+This allows the use of Jsonnet's powerful additional features, including comments, variables, functions, etc.

 A simple usage example might be: